 "You're still the master," Margaret murmured.

-She didn't ask what 'that' he meant, just gently pushed back the piece that was blocking where he needed to go next.
+She didn't ask what 'that' he meant, just gently pushed back the tissue that was blocking where he needed to go next.

 "And you're still the best nurse I've ever seen," he said.
 "You should go to med school."